-User personas are fictional characters used by designers to gain insights into the different types of users.
+User Persona are fictional characters used by designers to gain insights into the different types of users.

 It is important to note that though personas are fictional, they are always derived from observing actual users, and not imaginary entities.

 Developing personas is an iterative process – it undergoes several updates before it takes shape.

 Aspects to be Covered While Drafting User Persona

 1) Think of the target user’s actual behavior, attitudes, skillset, motivations, and goals from the perspective of the product/ system.

 Julia is a junior ground staff with an airline.
 She works at the airline’s boarding desk at the airport.
 She is attentive and sharp while on the job.
 She is comfortable using the airline’s booking interface.
 She is meticulous about providing a hassle-free boarding experience to all passengers at her counter.

 2) Stay close to the context – Think of specific points about the user’s habits and map their behavior with regard to how they’re currently using the product/ system.